De'Anthony Melton

 Melton was selected by the Houston Rockets in the second round of the 2018 NBA draft with the 46th pick, but was traded to the Phoenix Suns before his rookie season began.
 After a season in Phoenix, he was dealt to the Memphis Grizzlies in July 2019.
-Melton spent three seasons in Memphis before being traded to the 76ers during the 2022 off-season.
+Melton spent three seasons in Memphis before being traded to the Philadelphia 76ers during the 2022 off-season.

 High school career

-Melton graduated from Crespi HS in Encino, Calif. in 2016, after having led his team to back-to-back state titles and leaving as the school's all-time leading scorer.
+Melton graduated from Crespi Carmelite High School in Encino, California in 2016, after having led his team to back-to-back state titles and leaving as the school's all-time leading scorer.

+As a junior, Melton averaged 15.5 points.
+Melton had the game winning block in the state championship against Capital Christian High School in 2015.

+As a senior, Melton averaged 20 points, 9.3 rebounds, 4.3 assists and 3.5 steals.
 As a three-star recruit, he committed to the USC Trojans on November 20, 2015.
+He was one of three finalists for Mr. Basketball as the state player of the year, was named MaxPrep All-State first team, L.A.
+Times All-Area and the Daily News Player of the Year.

 College career

 Freshman year

 Melton played in 36 games, starting in the last 25 games of the season that year.
 He averaged 8.3 points, 3.5 assists, 4.7 rebounds, and 1.9 steals per game.
 On January 25, in an 84–76 win over future #2 pick Lonzo Ball and UCLA, Melton had 13 points, 9 rebounds, 5 assists, 4 steals, and a block.
 He followed this performance with a 16-point, 7 rebound, 6 assist, 6 steal, and 2 block game against future #1 pick Markelle Fultz and Washington on February 1.

 Melton became the first freshman to record at least 300 points, 150 rebounds, 100 assists, 60 steals, and 35 blocks in their starting season since Dwyane Wade.
 As a result of those starts, he was projected to be a key player for USC's upcoming season.